reactabular/reactabular/docs/column-definition/props.md

 Root level `props` allows you to attach props to all header and content cells.
-The `props` injected by more specific configuration can override these:
+The `props` injected by more specific configuration can override these.

 **Example:**